 - Extraordinary set of features

 - Stable and durable

 I’m closing down the curtain with Teac’s TN-350-WA belt drive turntable.
 Teac is a big name in turntable industry, and I can safely say that most audiophiles have owned at least one model from their assortment.

-This turntable features an MDF cabinet which minimizes external resonance, a built-in phono preamp, and a set of gold plated terminals that prevent eventual oxidation of headshell connectors.
+This turntable features an MDF cabinet that minimizes external resonance, a built-in phono preamp, and a set of gold-plated terminals that prevent the eventual oxidation of headshell connectors.
 As for the sound, this turntable boasts high-torque motor and exceptional hardware, making it possibly the best turntable under $300 in this review.

 Best Audiophile Turntables under $300